 German DIN standards of humidity measurement

-Internationally, this system is considered as the most scientific and precise, and has legal force in litigation.
-The German DIN standard proposes a system to perform this measurement in a direct way to know the amount of humidity inside the walls.
-This method consists of making a hole in the wall to at least half of its thickness with a power drill, at low speed with a 20mm drill, taking into account to collect all the material that is extracted from the wall.
-This material is then weighed with a precision scale of divisions of 1mg.
-The extracted material is dried before weighing again.
-The drying procedure uses a carbide pump, that although they are a little expensive, their results are unquestionable, and legally accepted.
-Another drying procedure is with a microwave at 600ºC for 6 minutes, and repeat the process to check that the weight of the dry material has not changed.
+The German DIN standard proposes a direct method for performing this measurement to determine the humidity level within the walls.
+This method involves drilling a hole in the wall to a depth of at least half its thickness using a power drill, operated at a low speed, equipped with a 20mm drill bit.
+It's important to collect all the material extracted from the wall.
+Subsequently, this material is weighed using a precision scale with divisions of 1mg.
+The extracted material is dried before reweighing.
+The drying process employs a carbide pump, which, although somewhat expensive, provides indisputable results that are legally accepted.
+Another drying procedure involves using a microwave at 600°C for 6 minutes.
+Repeat the process to verify that the weight of the dried material remains unchanged

-The weight difference is the water that existed in the sample, and allows for calculation of the amount of water per kg of existing construction material.
-If you want to know the percentage in volume we have to multiply the weight of the water by the density of the construction materials, which is approximately 2.5kg/l.
+The difference in weight represents the water content in the sample and facilitates the calculation of water quantity per kg of the current construction material.
+To determine the percentage by volume, one needs to multiply the weight of the water by the density of the construction materials, which is approximately 2.5kg/l.

 Let's do a practical example

-Suppose that the material extracted from the wet wall is 50g
+Let's assume that the material extracted from the damp wall is 50g

-The wall is considered dry when the proportion in weight of the water in the interior is less than 6%.
+The wall is deemed dry when the proportion in weight of interior water is less than 6%.

-- The measure is an average of what was found when drilling, and it does not detect if there are pockets of humidity inside the wall as we do not know what moisture exists around the point of drilling.
+- The measurement represents an average of findings during drilling, and does not identify pockets of humidity within the wall since we lack knowledge of the moisture distribution around the drilling point.

-- If it is drilled too quickly, the extracted material is heated, and evaporates part of the water found affecting the accuracy of the measurements.
+- If it is drilling is done too quickly, the extracted material heats up, and evaporates causing a portion of the water to evaporate, thereby affecting the precision of the measurements.

-- The aesthetic impact is considerable and holes can only be pierced in discrete points or behind furniture or household appliances.
-This inconvenience limits us to make an extensive study of the distribution of humidity in a building, because it will require many holes at different heights.
+- The aesthetic impact is considerable, and holes can only be pierced in discrete points or behind furniture or household appliances.
+This inconvenience constrains us from conducting a comprehensive study of humidity distribution in a building, as it would necessitate numerous holes at various heights.

-- To study the evolution of humidity in a building it would be convenient to do 3 measurements over time, starting one at the beginning, another at the end of 6 months, and another after one year.
+- To study the progression of humidity within a building, conducting three measurements over time would be beneficial—initially, at the outset, then at the conclusion of 6 months, and finally after one year.